DannyNemer/git-style-guide/README.md

   Remove use of `Array.prototype.slice()`
   ```

-1. When referencing a function or method in a commit message, enclose in backticks and include parenthesis (irrespective of the number of the function's parameters).
+1. When referencing a function or method in a commit message, enclose in backticks and include parenthesis (irrespective of arity).

   ```perl
   # Bad